Helping Children Reach Their Full Potential

 - Traumatic brain injury

-- Neurological disorders resulting in speech, language, and swallowing and feeding impairments
+- Neurological disorders affecting speech, language and swallowing